NISQ-friendly measurement-based quantum clustering algorithms: Algorithm Implementation

 \section{Algorithm Implementation}

-In this section, we demonstrate the implementation of both algorithms on some standard datasets.
-First, we implement the quantum clustering algorithm on the Churriz dataset of the cities and the concentric circle dataset.
+In this section, we will demonstrate the implementation of both algorithms on three standard datasets.
+First, we implement the quantum clustering algorithm on the concentric circle dataset as well as the Churriz dataset of the cities.
+We have used both statevector simulator and the QASM simulator for the implementation of QHCA on the concentric circle dataset.